-Hockey Challenge 2015, the 17th annual Hockey Challenge which took place on Saturday, February 21, 2015 at ShoWare Center, raised over $190,000 for Ronald McDonald House Charities of Western Washington & Alaska (RMHC).
+Hockey Challenge 2016, the 18th annual Hockey Challenge took place on Saturday, February 27, 2016, at ShoWare Center, and raised $200,000 for Ronald McDonald House Charities of Western Washington & Alaska (RMHC).

 Hockey teams are formed by sponsors that raise money to play in the Challenge.
 All proceeds from the Challenge directly support operations of the Seattle Ronald McDonald House, which provides a “home-away-from-home” for children and their families receiving medical treatment at Seattle’s Children’s Hospital, making each day a little easier.
 In fact, last year the Seattle Ronald McDonald House provided accommodations for 700 families.

 There were seven games played during the Challenge on Saturday.
 The first five games Saturday were played by 10 teams from various groups at Microsoft.
 The T-Birds vs. Kamloops Blazers game followed the five Challenge games on Saturday and the event was capped off by the Celebrity All-Star Game.